 5. Shadow work

-Shadow work can be an impactful ritual to try during the waning Moon phase, as this lunar energy can really support your personal journey into the underworld.
+Shadow work can be a really impactful thing to practice as a waning Moon ritual.
+THis is because waning lunar energy can deeply support your personal journey into the underworld.

 By using journaling, meditation, dreamwork, and somatic movement, you can explore your shadow self and gain huge insights into your unconscious patterns when the Moon is waning.